Frequently Asked Questions about Volunteering at Food Finders Food Bank

 At Food Finders, there is no higher priority than the safety of our volunteers and the people we serve.
 We strive to maintain clean facilities and follow best practices for food safety.

 Due to the recent global spread of Coronavirus (COVID-19), we are taking extra precautions, including reduced numbers of people in our locations and on volunteer shifts, overnight sanitizing, increased cleaning of surfaces throughout the day and emphasizing frequent handwashing, use of hand sanitizer and changing of gloves.
-All volunteers must wear a face-covering or disposable mask.
+All volunteers who are unvaccinated must wear a face-covering or disposable mask.
 If you do not have one, we will provide you with one.

 If you have experienced any symptoms of illness in the last 14 days, have been exposed to anyone diagnosed with COVID-19 or are in a high-risk category, please stay home at this time.
 We will be happy to help schedule a future volunteer opportunity.